 Being a small town, Ontario does not have a public transit system used by locals to get to and from work.

-In terms of college education, Ontario is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.21% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Ontario is somewhat higher than in the average US city of 21.84%: 26.21% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Ontario in 2018 was $32,556, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $130,224 for a family of four.
 However, Ontario contains both very wealthy and poor people as well.